cmu-db/pgextmgrext/docs/design.md

 The Postgres Extension Environment project aims to provide an easy way for developers to integrate their extensions with PostgreSQL.
 In this project:

-* We will identify conflicts in existing Postgres extensions by case-study, testing and fuzzing.
+* We will identify conflicts in existing Postgres extensions by case-studying well-known PostgreSQL extensions, testing by installing pairs of extensions likely to conflict together, and fuzzing Postgres instances with multiple extensions installed to test for correctness and performance.
+* We will design a new hook API for Postgres extensions, focusing on the planner and optimizer hooks, that makes it simpler to implement Postgres extensions.
-* We will build an extension framework to easily install multiple extensions, and integrate existing Postgres extensions with the new framework with minimum effort.
+* Based on this API, we will build an extension framework to easily install and integrate multiple extensions.
+The goal of this framework should be to eliminate "hacky" code in extensions, which is specifically put there to ensure compatability with other extensions.
 * We will build an extension installer which automatically downloads, builds, patches, and installs Postgres extensions, along with their dependencies.
 This installer also facilitates our testing process.

 ## Architecture Design

-The project is basically broken into three parts: the extension manager, the extension framework, and the conflict detection tool.
-Currently, we have finished the extension manager, and is working on the extension framework.
+The project is divided into three parts: the extension manager, the extension framework, and the conflict detection tool.
+Currently, we have finished the extension manager, and are working on both the extension framework and the conflict detection tool.

 ### PgExt Tool